I’m Fiona Broome. Here’s more about my work and interests…

 I began my first ghost-related website in the mid-1990s, and launched HollowHill.com in 1999.
 That’s where many of today’s ghost hunting TV stars first developed their skills.

-That site is still among the oldest and largest how-to websites for people interested in ghosts, spirits, and haunted places.
+That site is still among the oldest and most comprehensive how-to websites for people interested in ghosts, spirits, and haunted places.

 Since that early start, I’ve witnessed dramatic changes in paranormal research.